 In another showcase, a remarkable group of figures from the sanctuary of Agia Triada.

 Protogeometric, early geometric, geometric and orientalizing epoch (1,100 to 650 BC).

 Among other things, brooches with which the Dorians stuck their robes woven in webs are exhibited here.

 In other showcases there are vases in older styles, vases from the early geometric period and amphorae.
-In addition, there are large clay-coloured figures of a goddess with raised arms of Karfi on the Lasithi Plateau.
+In addition, there are large clay-colored figures of a goddess with raised arms of Karfi on the Lasithi Plateau.
 Other showcases also show remarkable clay figures and dedications to the goddess Eileithyia.

 There are also remarkable vases in a mature geometric style and tools for metalworking.
 Finally, there are also pieces of gold work and dedications by worshipers.

 Minoan box and tub shaped clay sarcophagi from different areas of Crete.
 They each have decorations that correspond to the pottery style prevailing in each epoch.
 This hall also houses the staircase to the upper floor.

 The wall paintings from the younger palace period (ca. 1.600 to 1.400 B.C.) of the palace of Knossos were the great variant of the Minoan painting, but only survived in fragments of time.
 The most important relief frescoes are ‘The Procession’, which originally contained about 350 life-size figures and was located in the corridor of the south entrance of the palace.
 The south entrance was also decorated by the ‘Lily Prince’, a relief fresco depicting the royal priest of Knossos.